Which place is cheaper, Charleston or Saint Simons?

 Saint Simons usually gets around the same amount of rain in October as Charleston.
 Saint Simons gets 2.9 inches (73 mm) of rain, while Charleston receives 2.9 inches (74 mm) of rain this time of the year.

 Both Charleston and Saint Simons are popular destinations to visit in the winter with plenty of activities.
+Most visitors come to Saint Simons for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Charleston because of the museums, the Christmas ambience, the shopping scene, and the cuisine.

 In the winter, Saint Simons is a little warmer than Charleston.
-Typically, the winter temperatures in Saint Simons in January are around 53°F (12°C), and Charleston is about 47°F (9°C).
+Typically, the winter temperatures in Saint Simons in January average around 53°F (12°C), and Charleston averages at about 47°F (9°C).

 Saint Simons usually receives around the same amount of sunshine as Charleston during winter.
 Saint Simons gets 191 hours of sunny skies, while Charleston receives 188 hours of full sun in the winter.